 The following Interim Management Discussion and Analysis - Quarterly Highlights ("Quarterly Highlights") of Nano One Materials Corp. ("Nano One" or the "Company") has been prepared to provide material updates to the business operations, liquidity and capital resources of the Company since its last management discussion & analysis, being the Management Discussion & Analysis ("Annual MD&A") for the fiscal year ended December 31, 2017.
-This Quarterly Highlights does not provide a general update to the Annual MD&A, or reflect any non-material events since the date of the Annual MD&A.
+This Quarterly Highlight does not provide a general update to the Annual MD&A or reflect any non-material events since the date of the Annual MD&A.

-This Quarterly Highlights has been prepared in compliance with the requirements of section 2.2.1 of Form 51-102F1, in accordance with National Instrument 51-102 - Continuous Disclosure Obligations.
-This Quarterly Highlights should be read in conjunction with the Annual MD&A, the audited financial statements of the Company for the years ended December 31, 2017 and 2016 and the unaudited condensed interim financial statements for the three months ended March 31, 2018, together with the notes thereto.
+This Quarterly Highlights has been prepared in compliance with the requirements of section 2.2.1 of Form 51-102F1, by National Instrument 51-102 - Continuous Disclosure Obligations.
+This Quarterly Highlights should be read in conjunction with the Annual MD&A, the audited financial statements of the Company for the years ended December 31, 2017, and 2016 and the unaudited condensed interim financial statements for the six months ended June 30, 2018, together with the notes to it.
 In the opinion of management, all adjustments (which consist only of normal recurring adjustments) considered necessary for a fair presentation have been included.
-The results for the three months ended March 31, 2018 are not necessarily indicative of the results that may be expected for any future period.
-Information contained herein is presented as at May 25, 2018 (the "Report Date"), unless otherwise indicated.
+The results for the six months ended June 30, 2018, are not necessarily indicative of the results that may be expected for any future period.
+The information contained herein is presented as at Aug.
+29, 2018 (the "Report Date"), unless otherwise indicated.

-The unaudited condensed interim financial statements for the three months ended March 31, 2018, including comparatives, have been prepared in accordance with International Accounts Standards ("IAS") 34, "Interim Financial Reporting" using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations issued by the International Reporting Interpretations Committee ("IFRIC").
+The unaudited condensed interim financial statements for the six months ended June 30, 2018, including comparatives, have been prepared in accordance with International Accounts Standards ("IAS") 34, "Interim Financial Reporting" using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations issued by the International Reporting Interpretations Committee ("IFRIC").

-External auditors, appointed by the shareholders, have not audited or reviewed the financial statements for the three month period ended March 31, 2018 and did not perform the tests deemed necessary to enable them to express an opinion on these unaudited condensed interim financial statements.
+External auditors, appointed by the shareholders, have not audited or reviewed the financial statements for the six month periods ended June 30, 2018 and did not perform the tests deemed necessary to enable them to express an opinion on these unaudited condensed interim financial statements.